shliakhovdan/shliakhovdan/README.md

 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

 ## 🔭 I'm currently working on
-- To-Do List App (TypeScr
+- To-Do List App (TypeScript, React.js, Redux Toolkit, Redux Persist, Material UI);

 ## 🌱 I'm currently learning